 The segmentation of cost per Hire data provides more meaningful information compared to overall results.
 Typical segmentations are leadership levels, industry or recruiting channels.
 There are several sources of useful benchmarks.
 Nevertheless, not all cost per hire calculations are based on the same standard, which makes it necessary to check first if benchmarks are really comparable.

 Did you know that you can reduce your cost per hire using pre-recorded video interviews for first round screening?
-Find out in our “Whitepaper on video technology in recruiting”.
-You can download it here (it’s free).
+Find out more in our article about4 key benefits of video interviews.

 Should you have any questions, drop me a line or leave a comment!